-Moses wrote in Genesis of a serpent in the garden of Eden; David and others referred to a powerful heavenly being named Satan; God described to Job a creature called Leviathan, whose heart was "as hard as a millstone"; Isaiah spoke of a "light-bringer" who wanted to be "like the Most High"; and the Spirit spoke through Ezekiel about an anointed cherub who had been in the
+Moses wrote in Genesis of a serpent in the garden of Eden; David and others referred to a powerful heavenly being named Satan; God described to Job a creature called Leviathan, whose heart was "as hard as a millstone"; Isaiah spoke of a "light-bringer" who wanted to be "like the Most High"; and the Spirit spoke through Ezekiel about an anointed cherub who had been in the garden of Eden, but was no longer upright.
+However, none of God's prophets or wise men made the connection between all those characters.56 Only after men received the life of God did they

-54 We have no sure record of what rabbis taught about Satan before the Son of God came because the earliest collection of rabbinical teachings comes from the late third century AD.
-Some Apocryphal works occasionally refer to Satan as evil; however, those texts are corrupt, and references to Satan or "the Accuser" (e.g., Wisdom of Solomon 2:24; The Ascension of Isaiah 2:2; 2Book of Enoch 18:3) were clearly written after the Son of God had come and had exposed Satan's evil character.

-Two documents that may indicate what Jews thought about Satan and evil spirits before Jesus' time are the Dead Sea Scrolls and the writings of Josephus (AD 37-c.
-100).
-But neither of them speaks of Satan as being evil.
+55 We do no know what Rabbis taught about Satan before the Son of God came, for the earliest collection of rabbinical teachings is from the late third century AD.
+Some Apocryphal books, purportedly written before the time of Jesus, refer to Satan, or "the Accuser", as evil (e.g., Wisdom of Solomon 2:24; The Ascension of Isaiah 2:2; 2Book of Enoch 18:3), but they are corrupt.
+Two sources which reflect Jewish thought from about the time of Jesus, the Dead Sea Scrolls and the writings of Josephus, do not speak of Satan as evil.
 (See "Jewish Teaching about Satan before Jesus" in the Appendix.)